life-itself/tao/onboarding/README.md

 * [ ] Read about getting things done
   * [ ] Playbook: https://playbook.datopian.com/getting-things-done/
   * [ ] Rufus' write up (maybe just read the summary for now): https://rufuspollock.com/2019/05/27/getting-things-done/
-* [ ] Get running on todoist (todoist is an inbox for the initial capture of tasks.
-You should then create issues for most tasks, unless they can be done very quickly and the rest of the team does not need to see a record that they have been done)
-  * [ ] Install todoist
 * [ ] Read about SCQH: https://playbook.datopian.com/scqh/
 * [ ] *Really* read about [job stories](http://playbook.datopian.com/job-stories/) (and user stories)
   * [ ] 📝 Summarize in your own words with examples why "so that" is so important